vele616/monorepo/packages/jobboard/website/content/jobs/strategy-business-development-consultant-riverflex-KrgNJ.md

 url: "https://riverflex.recruitee.com/o/strategy-business-development-consultant"
 applyUrl: "https://riverflex.recruitee.com/o/strategy-business-development-consultant/c/new"
 timestamp: 1612742400000
-hashtags: "#marketing,#management,#translation,#analysis,#finance"
+hashtags: "#marketing,#management,#analysis,#translation,#finance"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/riverflex"
 companyWebsite: "https://www.riverflex.com/"
 summary: "Interested in new opportunities and have 5-10 years of relevant work experience?
-Riverflex has a job opening for a strategy & business development consultant."
+Riverflex has a job opening for a Strategy & Business Development Consultant."
 summaryBackup: "Riverflex is looking for a strategy & business development consultant that has experience in: #marketing, #management, #translation."
-featured: 20
+featured: 17
 ---

 ## Job description